bolkedebruin/rdpgw/README.md

 It will return 200 OK with the decrypted token.

 In this way you can integrate, for example, it with [pam-jwt](https://github.com/bolkedebruin/pam-jwt).

+## Client Caveats
+The several clients that Microsoft provides come with their own caveats.
+The most important one is that the default client on Windows ``mstsc`` does not support basic authentication.
+This means you need to use either OpenID Connect or Kerberos.

+In addition to that, ``mstsc``, when configuring a gateway directly in the client requires you to "save the credentials" for the gateway otherwise the client will not connect at all (it won't send any packages to the gateway) and it will keep on asking for new credentials.

+Finally, ``mstsc`` requires a valid certificate on the gateway.

+The Microsoft Remote Desktop Client from the Microsoft Store does not have these issues, but it requires that the username and password used for authentication are the same for both the gateway and the RDP host.

+The Microsoft Remote Desktop Client for Mac does not have these issues and is the most flexible.
+It supports basic authentication, OpenID Connect and Kerberos and can use different credentials

+The official Microsoft IOS and Android clients seem also more flexible.

+Third party clients like [FreeRDP](https://www.freerdp.com) might also provide more flexibility.

 ## TODO
 * Improve Web Interface